If you’re needing help with solving common tomato growing problems this summer then look no further.

 Occurs in hotter weather or after weeding cultivation.
 If you prune your plants, it doesn’t affect the yield or the quality of the plants or the quality of the tomatoes.
 The main thing to do is to keep plants watered.
 Chances are they may not be getting enough water.

 The disease identification in tomatoes for blossom end rot looks like a dry leathery patch at the bottom of the tomato fruits.
 This disorder is caused by fluctuations in the soil moisture supply by a quick transition from cool to hot weather.
 How to overcome that is to provide uniform watering at the ground level.
 In addition, use a mulch such as black, plastic, or straw.
 Don’t over fertilize with nitrogen.
-Nitrogen fertilizer is not needed after a certain time.
+Nitrogen fertilizer is not needed for tomatoes after a certain time.

 Another tip that my grandma swears by, and yours might too, is using epsom salts around the bottom of the plants.
+I haven’t actually tried this but epsom salts is very low price so it won’t hurt you to try if you’re interested in that.

 Blossom drop